mohGhazala96/Unity-Project-Challenge/README.md

 ## Scripts

-* CameraCreationController <br />
-This script is responsible for controlling the camera in the Camera Creation scene.
-* CameraHandler <br />
+* CameraController <br />
-This script is responsible for saving and overridng cameras.
-As well as taking and saving screenshots.
+This script is responsible for saving a new camera or editing a saved one.
+Also it is resposible for taking screenshots and previewes for the camera.
 * CamerePreviewUiElementHandler <br />
 This script is responsible for handilng a camera preview in the Main menu. (this is attached to Preview UI holder Prefab)
 * MainSceneHandler <br />